What are baboons?

 They sleep, travel, feed, and socialize in groups averaging of about 50.
 The yellow baboon typically forages in extended, well-spaced troops, which have been recorded to consist of up to 300 animals.
 These groups usually consist of seven or eight males and about twice as many females plus their young.
 The family unit of females and juveniles forms the core of the troop.
 Males will leave their natal troops as they mature and move in and out of other troops.

 These monkeys are omnivorous and will eat just about anything edible.
 Grass makes up a large part of their diet, along with berries, seeds, pods, blossoms, leaves, roots, bark, and sap from a variety of plants.
 They also eat insects and small quantities of meat, such as fish, shellfish, hares, birds, vervet monkeys, and small antelopes.
 Chacma baboons tend to live in more arid and desert habitats and were observed to survive without water for up to 11 or more days.
 They all can subsist solely on grass, which gives them the advantage of taking up residencies in savannas not frequented by other monkeys.

 Where do baboons live?

-Baboons are found in surprisingly varied habitats and are extremely adaptable.
-They generally prefer semiarid habitats, like savannas, but some live in tropical forests.
-The major requirements for any habitat seem to be water sources and safe sleeping places—either in tall trees or on cliff faces.
+They are found in surprisingly varied habitats and are extremely adaptable.
+These monkeys prefer semi-arid habitats, like savannas and bushlands, but some live in tropical forests and mountains.
+The major requirements for any habitat appear to be abundant water sources and safe sleeping places—either in tall trees or on cliff faces.